afids/afids-protocol-old/content/docs/afids_protocol/nhp_protocol.md

 **Description:** R inferior LMS <br>
 **Acronym:** RILMS

-* Start at sagittal slices at the posterior boundry of PC.
-* Using axial section, level the slice intersection to the Pontomesencephalic Junction (4th fiducial)
+* Using the axial view, level the slice intersection to the Pontomesencephalic Junction (4th fiducial) as a starting point
-* Localize at junction between midbrain and pons using axial slices
+* Localize at junction between midbrain and pons using the axial slices
 * Refine positioning using sagittal view (at the change in angle of brainstem at the PMJ)
+* Note: The inferior LMS should be continuous with the superior LMS when scrolling through the axial images since they are part of the same sulcus.

 <a href="../img/nhp/08_RILMS.png" target="_blank">![](../img/nhp/08_RILMS.png)</a>